bharath12b5/mvn-linux/Building-Docker-Distribution.md

             sudo yum install -y git

-*	To install Gccgo, please refer to the [gccgo](https://github.com/linux-on-ibm-z/docs/wiki/Building-gccgo) recipe.
+*	To install Go, please refer to the [Go](https://github.com/linux-on-ibm-z/docs/wiki/Building-Go) recipe.

 ##### Step 2 : Get the source (checkout v2.2.1 release)
 *	Create a distribution directory and clone the source code there.